Deciphering TDS Deduction on Fixed Deposits

 All

-The deducted TDS on FD is sent to the income tax department.
-If your total income falls below the taxable bracket, you could claim a refund by filing your income tax return.
+Financial institutions deposit the deducted TDS directly with the Income Tax Department.
+If your total income is below the taxable bracket, you might be able to claim a refund by filing your income tax return.
+This could help make sure that you recover any excess tax deducted.

 FAQ Avatar